Yolo Basin Foundation

 $40,000 Goal

-Yolo Basin Foundation is a leader in innovative partnerships and provides environmental education programs for thousands of individuals annually in the Yolo Bypass Wildlife Area, City of Davis Wetlands and Grasslands Regional Park.
-The Foundation is instrumental in promoting conservation of the area through its education programs.
+Yolo Basin Foundation provides environmental education programs in the Yolo Bypass Wildlife Area, Yolo Demonstration Wetlands, and the City of Davis Wetlands.
+Last year, over 11,000 people participated in our activities, with nearly 3,000 of them being school children.
+The Foundation is also instrumental in promoting conservation of the area.

-Covering 16,700 acres, the Wildlife Area stretches below the busy throughway I-80—also known as the Yolo Causeway—that connects Yolo County and the City of Davis to the metropolitan area of Sacramento.
-This special Wildlife Area functions for flood control, wildlife and habitat management, wildlife-friendly agriculture, and recreation and educational uses.
-It provides a wide variety of benefits:
+Covering 16,700 acres, the Yolo Bypass Wildlife Area stretches below the busy I-80 thoroughfare, also known as the Yolo Causeway, that connects Yolo County and the City of Davis to the metropolitan area of Sacramento.
+This unique Wildlife Area serves many purposes, including flood control, wildlife habitat, wildlife-friendly agriculture, hunting and fishing, recreation such as birding and hiking, and so much more.

-• Collaborated with 200 volunteers who contributed 6,480 hours toward education programs and community events.
+• Collaborated with over 200 volunteers who contributed 6,780 hours toward education programs and community events.

-• Partnered with Yolo Basin stakeholders for a collaborative approach to management and use of the Wildlife Area.
-Over 1,200 people participated in our Duck Days family festival.
+• Over 1,400 people participated in our Duck Days family festival.

-• Provided 57 Bat Talk and Walk programs that educated over 3,700 participants about the Mexican Free-tailed bats that fly out each night from the Yolo Causeway during summer months. including guided observations of the bat flyout.
+• Provided 76 Bat Talk and Walk programs that educated over 5,129 participants about the Mexican Free-tailed bats that fly out each night from the Yolo Causeway during the summer months. including guided observations of the bat flyout.

-• Received a $2.5 million grant from State Parks for capital improvement projects including improvement of the Yolo Demonstration Wetlands where the Discover the Flyway school field trips occur and Yolo Basin Foundation is located, additional and improved signage in the Yolo Bypass Wildlife Area, and the purchase and outfitting of a mobile visitors center that will be used in the Yolo Bypass Wildlife Area and at other outreach events.
+• Conducted work made possible from a $2.5 million State Parks grant to make capital improvement projects including enhancements to the Yolo Demonstration Wetlands where the Discover the Flyway school field trips occur and Yolo Basin Foundation is located, additional and improved signage in the Yolo Bypass Wildlife Area, and the purchase and outfitting of a Mobile Visitor’s Center that will be used in the Yolo Bypass Wildlife Area and at other outreach events.

 Mission

-With the growing challenges of climate change, and the escalation of natural disasters here in California and throughout our world, these same programs also build an awareness of how climate change may impact the Wildlife Area.
-Yolo Basin Foundation partners with a range of Yolo Bypass stakeholders proactively contribute to issues facing the area—policy, water quality, land use, habitat restoration, and agricultural productivity, to name a few.
+With the growing challenges of climate change and the escalation of natural disasters here in California and throughout the world, these same programs also build an awareness of how climate change may impact the Wildlife Area.
+Yolo Basin Foundation partners with a wide range of Yolo Bypass stakeholders to proactively contribute to address issues facing the area - policy, water quality, land use, habitat restoration, and agricultural productivity, to name a few.

 Needs

-Contributions will support Yolo Basin Foundation's programs including:
+Contributions will support Yolo Basin Foundation's programs, including, but not limited to:

-Discover the Flyway: The Foundation’s outdoor education program for K-12 schools, based on California science and social studies curriculum standards, typically engages between 2,500 - 4,000 students from 27 schools across 5 counties each year.
+Discover the Flyway - The Foundation’s outdoor education program for K-12 schools, based on California science and social studies curriculum standards, typically engages between 2,500 – 3,000 students each year.
 Contributions support access to nature-based field trip options for schools in the Greater Sacramento region.

 Guided Wetland Tours of the Yolo Bypass Wildlife Area and the City of Davis Wetlands.
-These tours introduce the public to natural places and educate the community about the many unique wetlands in the region.
+These provide the public to observe the unique wetlands in the region, viewing the wetlands and wildlife with our experienced docents,

 Get Involved